Influencers Tips & Strategies

 Start Working with Micro-Influencers

 Reach out to creators with smaller followings (under 10,000).
 Many are happy to collaborate in exchange for a free product.
-This is a low-stakes way to practice your outreach, build a relationship, and manage a mini-campaign.
-You run this campaign for your own project blog or for a friend's small business, and now you have something to talk about in an interview!
+This is a low-stakes way to practice outreach, build relationships, and manage a mini-campaign.

 Offer Your Services to Small Businesses

-Local coffee shops, boutiques, and artists often have tiny marketing budgets and no one managing their social media.
+Local coffee shops, boutiques, and artists often have small marketing budgets and no one managing their social media.
 Offer to run a small, low-cost influencer campaign for them.
-The goal here isn't to get rich, it's to get a real case study for your portfolio.
-This shows initiative and entrepreneurial spirit - both highly valued traits.
+The goal isn't to get rich, it's to gain a real case study for your portfolio.

 Build Your Portfolio

 For every project, document it as a case study.
 What was the goal?
 Who were the influencers you chose and why?
 What were the content deliverables?
-And most importantly, what were the results?
-Use screenshots of the awesome content created and key analytics (reach, engagement, clicks) to showcase your success.
-One or two well-documented case studies can be more persuasive than a resume full of buzzwords.
+What were the results?
+Use screenshots of the content and key analytics to showcase your success.
+A few well-documented case studies can be more persuasive than a resume full of buzzwords.

 Step 4: Nailing the Job Hunt